dime-coin/core-docs/docs/resources/glossary.md

 An input in a transaction which contains three fields: an outpoint, a signature script, and a sequence number.
 The outpoint references a previous output and the signature script allows spending it.

+### Internal byte order

+The standard order in which hash digests are displayed as strings—the same format used in serialized blocks and transactions.

 ### Key Pair

 A private key and its derived public key.